Southern Breeze, SCBWI

 SUBMIT YOUR VERY BEST

 Every piece of work (illustration or writing) you submit to a professional must be your very best.
-It will have stiff competition – just look at the art produced by our previous contest winners!
-Whether you’re submitting your work to a contest (such as this), or for publishing consideration (separate from our contest), first impressions are extremely important.
+It will have stiff competition – just look at the art produced by their previous contest winners!
+Whether you’re submitting your work to a contest (such as this), or for publishing consideration (separate from their contest), first impressions are extremely important.
 First drafts are rarely masterpieces.
 Every submission should have been revised, critiqued – by your critique group(s) or professional(s) – and fine-tuned as much as possible.
-We want our Southern Breezers to achieve their goals.
+They want their Southern Breezers to achieve their goals.
 The contest rules listed below are designed to help you succeed.
 Best of luck to each of you!

 (Note: After the contest you should receive a scoring sheet from the judge.
 Consider the judges’ suggestions and go through the revising process again.
 You could end up with a great piece for your portfolio!
 Remember, when submitting to a professional for publication consideration, each publishing house has unique needs.
 Its important to research and follow their specific submission guidelines.)